techidaily/site-win11-tips/source/_posts/guidance-to-reinstate-normal-access-in-microsofts-safe-mode-outlook.md

 ## 4\.
 Run the Program Compatibility Troubleshooter

  Running the program compatibility troubleshooter can help Windows detect and fix any issues that may have been preventing Outlook from opening in normal mode.
 Hence, it's a good idea to run this troubleshooter.
-If you need help with that, check our guide on[different ways to run the Program Compatibility troubleshooter on Windows](https://www.makeuseof.com/run-program-compatibility-troubleshooter-windows/) and follow your preferred method to fix compatibility issues with the Outlook app.
+If you need help with that, check our guide on [different ways to run the Program Compatibility troubleshooter on Windows](https://www.makeuseof.com/run-program-compatibility-troubleshooter-windows/) and follow your preferred method to fix compatibility issues with the Outlook app.

 ## 5\.
 Create a New Outlook Profile